Patrolin/qfloat/README.md

 We can also define our own `sprint_f64()` instead of relying on the libc version, with IEEE augmented float operations (which nobody implements, but are easy enough to define ourselves).
 This does give incorrect values when `abs(x) < ~1e-304` , as we store the error in a float, which will eventually underflow to 0.
 However, such small values have little to no practical use anyway. \
-Similarly we can convert i64 to f64 by also computing the error of the conversion.
+Similarly we can convert an i64 to an f64 by also computing the error of the conversion.